Microsoft’s Big Event

 I went back and watched it again and then a third time.
 The sub $200 PCs were mentioned so briefly that if you weren’t paying attention you would have missed it.
 Here’s what Executive VP Terry Myerson actually said:

-Our partners including Acer, ASUS, Dell, Fujitsu, HP, Samsung and Toshiba offer a range of new windows 10 PCs for education today starting at $189.
+Our partners including Acer, ASUS, Dell, Fujitsu, HP, Samsung and Toshiba offer a range of new Windows 10 PCs for education today starting at $189.

 Available today with Windows 10, not 10 S. He was referring to current Windows devices that range from 2-generation-old BayTrail to current Celeron and Pentium processors.
 One example is the HP Stream Pro 11 that comes with specs similar to a lot of Chromebooks we see in the education market today.
 For $189 the HP will give you a Braswell N3060 SoC, 4GB RAM, 64GB of storage.

 What it doesn’t get you is a touchscreen, convertible form-factor or Android Apps now or in the future.
 Doesn’t sound like that great of a deal when you can grab an Acer Chromebook R11 for around $200-$250.
 Yeah, you might sacrifice a little storage but we’re talking cloud-based laptops here and the HP is the top of the line at that price.
-Other OEMs offer the $189 price point and you’re getting a bare-bones, BayTrail with 2GB RAM.
+Other OEMs offer the $189 price point and you’re getting bare-bones, BayTrail with 2GB RAM.
 No thanks.

-I don’t say that as a shot to Microsoft, but seriously, this was an event in New York City.
+I don’t say that as a shot at Microsoft, but seriously, this was an event in New York City.
 A good number of big hitting tech sites and news outlets were there expecting to see the “Chromebook Killer” as well as a new Surface Product.
 Evan Blass had already tweeted the leaked images of the new Surface Laptop and that’s what the people really wanted to see.

 And that’s when it happened.

 All of these seemingly menial announcements had the feel of a dog and pony show that was leading up to something bigger.
-Sure enough, as Terry Myerson took the stage for a second time and wrapped up everything we had just witnessed, he rounded everything off by professing Microsoft’s commitment to higher education.
+Sure enough, as Terry Myerson took the stage for the second time and wrapped up everything we had just witnessed, he rounded everything off by professing Microsoft’s commitment to higher education.
 In a somewhat cheesy monologue, he brings his point home by saying:

 and when I think about the right device for them, only one thing comes to mind.
 The most soulful expression of Windows needs to run on the most soulful expression of a Windows device.